ideal for hedging and screening purposes

 Thuja occidentalis ‘Brabant’

 This form of “White Cedar” (misleadingly not a cedar at all) is a coniferous evergreen whose compact growth habit makes it ideal for hedging purposes but also forms a neatly shaped pyramidal specimen.
 Light, yellowish-green foliage takes on a bronze tinge during the winter months.
-A very dense growth habit makes it perfect for helping to reduce noise, particularly as it quickly forms a closed hedge which produces up to 60cm of new growth per year which is best trimmed in August/September to form hedges from 1.5m to 6m tall.
+A very dense growth habit makes it perfect for helping to reduce noise, particularly as it quickly forms a closed hedge which produces up to 60cm of new growth per year which is best trimmed in August/September to form hedges from 1.5 to 6 meters tall.

 Thuja Brabant

-Viburnum tinus “Laurustinus” is an excellent evergreen shrub that forms a dense informal hedge up to 3 to 4 metres tall with dark glossy green leaves and masses of white flowers from pink buds for a long period from October until April.
+“Laurustinus” is an excellent evergreen shrub that forms a dense informal hedge up to 3 to 4 metres tall with dark glossy green leaves and masses of white flowers from pink buds for a long period from October until April.
 The berries that follow are deep blue-purple and attractive to wildlife.
 It is an excellent plant for a problem areas, as it is good in shade (even under trees), thrives by the sea, stands wind well and is happy in almost any soil.
 Rate of growth: up to 45cm per year, trim in spring after flowering.

 Viburnum tinus (Foliage)